-Following is further an imaginary list of few other reports, which can be required out of a Billing System:
+The following is further an imaginary list of a few other reports, which can be required out of a Billing System −

 |1||Revenue Classification reports that summarize revenue information for a specific date range by credit class, customer details, price plan, charge type, etc.|